 Just like snowshoes, their paws are large so to distribute their weight across a greater surface area, a quality that prevents them from sinking into the snow.

 The breed standard for the Alaskan malamute calls for large, snowshoe feet with fur growing between the toes.

-The AKC Finnish lapphund standard, a northern type of dog, describes this breed's feet as being "well arched, oval rather than round, with toes slightly spread, to act as a snowshoe."
+The Finnish lapphund, a northern type of dog bred to herd reindeer, is described by the American Kennel Club as being "well arched, oval rather than round, with toes slightly spread, to act as a snowshoe."